usc-isi-i2/dig-etl-engine/docs/index.md

 ![New Project][new-project]

 Use `Import JSON lines File` to import data in your project and select the `museum-200.jl` file, which contains a sample of 200 pages from the museum.
+This file is part of the myDIG installation, in `datasets/museum-200.jl`.
 After a few seconds, myDIG will load the data, and show that it has loaded 200 pages:

 ![Data Loaded][load-data]